srikat/Genesis-Simple-Hook-Guide/README.md

 **Genesis Theme Framework required.**

 ## Installation
+1. Click on `Clone or download` button, then `Download ZIP`.
-1. Upload the entire `genesis-simple-hook-guide` folder to the `/wp-content/plugins/` directory
+2. Extract the zip file and upload the entire `genesis-simple-hook-guide` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress

 ## Frequently Asked Questions
 ### I have my admin bar disabled, can I still view the hooks without it?